Author: Edward Bruno, MD, Christopher Fowler, DO, University of Arkansas for Medical Sciences, Little Rock, Arkansas

 Initial DVT symptoms may be subtle and nonspecific.
 Complaints include general leg pain or a cramping sensation, fullness in the calf, swelling, edema or tenderness on palpation.

 The differential diagnosis may include musculoskeletal strain or tear, cellulitis, superficial thrombophlebitis, venous insufficiency, lymphedema, or popliteal (Baker’s) cyst.
 Signs or symptoms of the above diagnoses are therefore important to note as pertinent positive and negatives during your physical exam and documentation.

 Classic physical examination findings of DVT include unilateral swelling or edema of the extremity, tenderness to palpation, and a palpable venous “cord.”
 Homan’s sign is the classic sign of pain in the calf on passive dorsiflexion of the foot with the knee in extension.
 This test is neither sensitive nor specific in ruling in or ruling out DVT of the extremity.

-Pre-Test Probability (Wells Score) for DVT
+Please click on the link to calculate a Pre-Test Probability (Wells Score) for DVT.

 Classic Presentation of Pulmonary Embolus